pingswept/me30-website/content/logistics/exercises.md

 ![Wall-powered LED circuit](/img/project0_circuit.png)

-{{< expand "If you're using a barrel jack instead of a screw terminal adapter, click here for info on the barrel jack" "..." >}}
+{{< expand "If you're using a barrel jack instead of a screw terminal adapter, click here for info" "..." >}}

 **The pins on the power jack are weird!
 More details below.**